Swing Trading Strategies

 3. Backtest Extensively Before Live Trading

 💡 Pro Tip: Use BST (Better Swing Trading) to meticulously track and analyze your backtest results exactly like real trades!
-Document everything—patterns, emotions, mistakes, and successes.
-This data is invaluable for refinement.

 Start Your Journey to Swing Trading Mastery